MOFU: Development of a MOrphing Fluffy Unit with Expansion and Contraction Capabilities and Evaluation of the Animacy of Its Movements: Results

 Accordingly, an independent-samples $t$-test was performed.
 The results showed that the mean animacy score in the LOC+RM+EC condition ($M = 3.158$) was significantly higher than in the LOC condition ($M = 2.618$), $t(79) = 3.359, p = 0.001$.
-The 95\% confidence interval was [0.220, 0.861], indicating that the difference between the two means was statistically significant.
-This result suggests that incorporating expansion-contraction during locomotion significantly enhances the perceived animacy of MOFU.
+The 95\% confidence interval for the difference between the two means was [0.220, 0.861], indicating a statistically significant difference.
+This suggests that incorporating expansion--contraction during locomotion significantly enhances the perceived animacy of MOFU.